 MRI

 An MRI is the gold standard for seeing the full extent of a knee injury.
-It will be able to show us both the bony and soft components of the knee in great detail.
-However, it is an expensive option as compared to ultrasound and X-ray.
+It will be able to show us bones, ligaments, nerves, tendons, cartilage and swelling.
+However, it is an expensive option and you need to be referred by a specialist doctor to get this test.

 Why is the pain not going away?